 This past February, my teenage daughter and I went to Florence on a work trip.
 This trip happened to fall on the same weekend as snowstorm Jonas – the one that dropped almost 3 feet of snow in Manhattan.
 Needless to say, Jonas kept us girls from flying home from Italy for our regularly scheduled flight.
 Our original flight included a layover in Paris, so having explored Florence for several days already, we thought we should wait out Jonas in the city of light!
 With a little finagling with Delta (and a hold time of one hour and 46 minutes!), we were able to arrange to fly to Paris on our regularly scheduled connection and then leave the next morning for New York giving the airports time to clear all that snow.
 This would leave us about 10 waking hours in Paris (plus 8 sleeping hours) and a whole city to explore – and we were up for the challenge!
 Now, to be fair, this was not our first trip to Paris.
-We spent 2 weeks in the city about 3 years ago, when my daughter was 11.
+We spent a few weeks in the city about 3 years ago, when my daughter was 11.
 However, at 14, you can imagine how her priorities have changed (ahem…shopping).

 We arrived into Charles De Gaulle airport at noon and took the RER train directly into the city.
 One of my favorite ways to get to know a city it to use the Metro system as much as possible.
 One transfer later and we were 2 blocks from our hotel – all for under €25 and in less than one hour!